Easy Passion Fruit Bars

 Here is a delicious recipe for Easy Passion Fruit Bars that taste like a vacation!
 This sweet and tart bar is so easy to make, and with only a few ingredients, anyone can whip these up for family and friends.

-This is another recipe that came from our recent trip to Hawaii.
-Passion fruit, or lilikoi, grows like a weed out there!
-Passion fruit grows on a vine and not only has some of the most beautiful and intricate flowers but some of the most delicious fruit as well!
-I knew I had to make a recipe while I was there and these Easy Passion Fruit Bars were a hit!
+Passion fruit grows on a vine and not only has some of the most beautiful and intricate flowers but some of the most delicious fruit as well.
+Lilikoi is technically a berry, so the puree is quite sweet.

 How to Make Passion Fruit Bars